JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

-   * This class executes network requests and deserializes JSON responses into entities from the `entity` package.
+   * This class executes network requests and deserializes JSON responses into entities from the `com.jetbrains.spacetutorial.entity` package.
      The Ktor `HttpClient` instance initializes and stores the `httpClient` property.
    * This code uses the [Ktor `ContentNegotiation` plugin](https://ktor.io/docs/serialization-client.html)
-     to deserialize the `GET` request result.
+     to deserialize the result of a `GET` request.
 The plugin processes the request and the response payload as JSON,
-     serializing and deserializing them using a special serializer.
+     serializing and deserializing them as needed.

-2. Declare the data retrieval function that will return the list of rocket launches:
+2. Declare the data retrieval function that returns the list of rocket launches:

    ```kotlin
    suspend fun getAllLaunches(): List<RocketLaunch> {